hpcosta/DSMModule/README.md

 2. TECHNICAL INFORMATION
 =========================

 * This program provides several abstraction methods to assess, compare and rank documents acording to their internal degree of similarity.
-In detail, the DSMModule allows you to compute the similarity between either sentences, documents or even corpora.
-And, the comparison can be made using tokens, lemmas or stems.
+In detail, the DSMModule allows you to compute the similarity between sentences, documents and corpora.
+The similarity can be computed using tokens, lemmas or stems.
 	* The SimilarityMeasuresManager class wraps all the distributional similarity measures offered by the DSMModule.
 Within the SimilarityMeasuresManager class you will find a demo that demonstrates how you can use them.
 Please have a closer look at the main method located at *'src/measures/SimilarityMeasuresManager'*
 		* SimilarityMeasuresManager myMeasures = new SimilarityMeasuresManager(Constants.EN); // receives *the language*
 		* myMeasures.getSimilarityValuesForLemmas(s1, s2, true) // computes the similarity between two sentences
+		* to compute the similarity between documents or copora take a look at the class ProcessingSimilarity located at at *'src/zarticles/inteliterm/processing/ProcessingSimilarity'*

 * Apart from that this program also includes several abstraction methods to perform various NLP tasks, such as: POS Tagging (TreeTagger); Lemmatisation (TreeTagger); Stemming (Snowball); Tokenisation (OpenNLP); Sentence Delimitation (OpenNLP); NER (OpenNLP); and Stopword Checker.
 Hereafter we describe how these methods can be called.
 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*